 The next stage of Lynne’s journey includes transitioning the young people PYiA have identified through a structural succession process.

 Agriculture needs a new way of thinking about and engaging with their customers and the supply chain.
 For farmers this will mean working beyond traditional boundaries and challenging the conventional thinking about primary industries and individuals.
 For consumers it will mean considering agricultural farming systems and their constraints as well as reflecting on new definitions of “value” when thinking about Australian grown products.
 Only then can we really work together to create sustainable agricultural industries, for the long-term.

 Gaye is an experienced marketing professional, having gained her extensive Retail and FMCG marketing experience with blue chip companies such as Reckitts (10 years), National Foods, McDonald’s (as National Marketing Manager), Telstra and Church & Dwight.
-Moving from client to agency side for 3 years as Marketing Director at phdcreative (now trading as GuihenJones).
-Gaye is currently the Head of Marketing for Mad Mex Fresh Mexican Grill.
-She is an accomplished Academic Lecturer in the field of marketing and advertising, having done so for the past 10 years.
+Moving from client to agency side for 3 years as Marketing Director at GuihenJones.
+Gaye is currently working with the Australian owned, global health and wellbeing company, Pharmacare.
+She is an accomplished University Academic Lecturer in the field of marketing branding, customer experience, corporate social responsibility and business strategy, having done so for the past 15 years.

 Getting closer to the consumer…

 Helping consumers to re-imagine a bright sustainable future of agriculture in Australia.